MicrosoftDocs/powerapps-docs/powerapps-docs/teams/extend-issue-urgency.md

 ms.date: 06/13/2021
 ms.author: v-ljoel
 ms.reviewer: tapanm
+contributors:
+  - joel-lindstrom
+  - navjotm
+  - tapanm-msft
 ---

-# Add urgency flag to issues reported with the Issue reporting sample app
+# Add urgency flag to reported issues

 As a user of the Issue reporting template app for Microsoft Teams, you may want to modify the logic of how reported issues are create in Planner.
 We have included many of the standard fields in Planner in the standard app, but based on your specific requirements, you may want to make further changes.